pycon-mentored-sprints/mentored-sprints.dev/getstarted.md

 ---
 title: Organising a Mentored Sprint
 subtitle: >-
   Do you want to run a Mentored Sprint for your community or project?
-We have put this little guide together for you about.
 layout: page
 ---